dehydratedpotato/socpowerbud/README.md

     <br>
 </p>

-A sudoless implementation to profile your Apple M-Series CPU+GPU active core and cluster frequencies, residencies, power consumption, and other metricss.
+## Project Notes

-The tool is up to 35% faster than `powermetrics -s cpu_power,gpu_power` when using the same sampling interval, but with higher efficiency and the same level of accuracy.
-It currently lacks Instrcutions retired/per-clock metrics, but otherwise offers everything `powermetrics -s cpu_power,gpu_power` does, plus extra statistics (and even more to come).
+The tool currently lacks Instrcutions retired/per-clock statistics, but otherwise offers everything `powermetrics -s cpu_power,gpu_power` does, plus extra data (for example, per-core power draw, microarch names, and unit measurement choices).
+There are more features to come over time, so stay tuned.

 ## Installation and Usage